nf-core/configs/docs/nci_gadi.md

 bash gadi_nfcore_report.sh
 ```

 This script will collect resources from the PBS log files printed to each task's `.command.log`.
 Resource requests and usage for each process is summarised in the output `gadi-nf-core-joblogs.tsv` file.
-This is useful for resource benchmarking and service unit SU accounting.
+This is useful for resource benchmarking and SU accounting.